Rum Balls Recipe

 "I use chocolate wafers or chocolate teddy grahams instead of vanilla.
 It is really good."

-"[quote user="tamikay68"]Would spiced rum work? [/quote] Sure will.
-So will bourbon or whiskey. cream de menthe, peppermint schnapps too."
+"Spiced rum will work great.
+So will bourbon or whiskey, creme de menthe, peppermint schnapps too."

 "Is it best to use a dark rum to make these?
 They sound delish!"

 "My family has made these for over 40 years.
 My mom used brandy or rum or bourbon, no water and the honey was replaced with white corn syrup.
 I also let mine "stew" in quart jars in the frig for about a month.
 Everyone loves them."

 "I used apricot brandy and substituted corn syrup for the honey due to allergies.
 Great recipe."

 "So easy and good!!"